shervinea/cheatsheet-translation/et/cs-229-machine-learning-tips-and-tricks.md

 **15. AUC ― The area under the receiving operating curve, also noted AUC or AUROC, is the area below the ROC as shown in the following figure:**

-&#10230; AUC - Vastuvõtva töökõvera alune ala, tuntud kui AUC või AUROC, on ROC töökõvera alune ala, mis on näidatud järgmisel joonisel.
+&#10230; AUC ― Vastuvõtva töökõvera alune ala, tuntud kui AUC või AUROC, on ROC töökõvera alune ala, mis on näidatud järgmisel joonisel:

 <br>